tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/modify-fssh.rst

 Modifying the FSSH Algorithm
 ============================

-QC Lab provides a straightforward way to modify the behavior of quantum-classical algorithms.
-In this example, we will modify the behavior of the FSSH algorithm.
-By default, the FSSH algorithm leaves velocities unchanged if a hop is frustrated.
-However, some researchers have found favorable results by inverting the velocities in such cases.

-To implement this modification, we will create a new task and insert it into an instance of the FSSH algorithm object.
-QC Lab stores information on which trajectories were eligible to hop in the `state.hop_ind` array, and whether a hop was successful in the `state.hop_successful` boolean array.
-We can ue these to determine which trajectories were frustrated and reverse their velocities.
+Let's try modifying the FSSH algorithm so that the directions of the velocities of frustrated trajectories are reversed.
+In the complex coordinate formalism, this means conjugating the z coordinate of the frustrated trajectories.

 .. code-block:: python

-    def update_z_reverse_frustrated_fssh(algorithm, sim, parameters, state, **kwargs):
+    def update_z_reverse_frustrated_fssh(algorithm, sim, parameters, state):
         """
         Reverse the velocities of frustrated trajectories in the FSSH algorithm.
         """